lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 then expects a new Window and waits for the next SCHC fragment.
 Upon receipt of a SCHC fragment, if the window value has not changed, the received SCHC fragments are part of a retransmission.
 A receiver that has already received a SCHC fragment SHOULD discard it, otherwise, it updates the encoded Bitmap.
-If all the bits of the encoded Bitmap are set to one, the receiver MUST send an ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.
+If all the bits of the encoded Bitmap are set to one, the receiver MUST send an SCHC ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.

 On the other hand, if the window value of the next received SCHC fragment is set to the next expected window value, this means that the sender has received a correct encoded Bitmap reporting that all SCHC fragments have been received.
 The